What's New?

 a warning box.

-which lets you post your own success message instead of the Web Update Wizard
+which lets you post your own success message instead of the Software Update Wizard

 success message.
 Shows after everything else has finished but before (optional)